 - You can mirror traffic from any source port to a destination port for real-time analysis.
 You can then attach a logic analyzer or RMON probe to the destination port and study the traffic crossing the source port in a completely unobtrusive manner. - Set the destination port by specifying an Ethernet interface with the interface configuration command, and then use the port monitor command to specify the source of the traffic to mirror.
-Note that the destination port cannot be a trunk or trunk member port. - When mirroring traffic from a port, the mirror port and monitor port speeds should match, otherwise traffic may be dropped from the monitor port.
-When mirroring traffic from a VLAN, traffic may also be dropped under heavy loads. - When VLAN mirroring and port mirroring are both enabled, the target port can receive a mirrored packet twice; once from the source mirror port and again from the source mirror VLAN. - When mirroring traffic from a MAC address, ingress traffic with the specified source address entering any port in the switch, other than the target port, will be mirrored to the destination port. - Spanning Tree BPDU packets are not mirrored to the target port. - When mirroring VLAN traffic or packets based on a source MAC address, the target port cannot be set to the same target port as that used for basic port mirroring. - You can create multiple mirror sessions, but all sessions must share the same destination port.
+Note that the destination port cannot be a trunk or trunk member port. - When mirroring traffic from a port, the mirror port and monitor port speeds should match, otherwise traffic may be dropped from the monitor port. - Spanning Tree BPDU packets are not mirrored to the target port. - You can create multiple mirror sessions, but all sessions must share the same destination port. - The destination port cannot be a trunk or trunk member port.